-Our 'Old House to Eco-house’ course programmes are aimed at those eager to gain the specific expertise required to design and implement sensitive retrofit strategies appropriate to older buildings.
+Our 'Old House to Eco-house’ course series is aimed at those eager to gain the specific expertise required to design and implement sensitive retrofit strategies appropriate to older buildings.

-A series of three standalone one-day courses, a more condensed two-day intensive version is planned for spring 2026 with accommodation at our Cirencester campus.
+A series of three standalone one-day courses, we also offer a condensed, two-day intensive version.

 • Conservation officers and heritage planners